allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 If you are interested in this topic I recommend these resources as a starting point:

-* [Deep Learning Course on Udacity](https://classroom.udacity.com/courses/ud730) &mdash;  a solid no-fluff course with short videos explaining many aspects of deep learning
+* [Deep Learning Course on Udacity](https://classroom.udacity.com/courses/ud730) &mdash; a solid no-fluff course with short videos explaining many aspects of deep learning.
 * [List of awesome deep vision resources](https://github.com/kjw0612/awesome-deep-vision)
 * [The 9 Deep Learning Papers You Need To Know About](https://adeshpande3.github.io/adeshpande3.github.io/The-9-Deep-Learning-Papers-You-Need-To-Know-About.html)
 * [Deep Learning Book](https://github.com/HFTrader/DeepLearningBook)